-E.P. is an Asian eating house with Thai roots that incorporates Chinese, Fijian and Vietnamese flavors, blending them with the freshest California produce.
-The perfect menu to dine family style and explore all the classic flavors of southeast Asia.
-The L.P. rooftop bar serves Asian-inspired street food and hand-crafted cocktails with the best views of the Hollywood Hills and Los Angeles.
+E.P. is an Asian eating house with Thai roots that incorporates Chinese, Fijian, and Vietnamese flavors, blending them with the freshest California produce.
+It’s the perfect menu to dine family style and explore all the classic flavors of Southeast Asia.
+The L.P. rooftop bar serves Asian-inspired street food and hand-crafted cocktails, along with stunning views of the Hollywood Hills and Los Angeles.

-Chef Louis Tikaram is known for creating dishes with big flavors while putting a modern spin on traditional dishes.
+Chef Louis Tikaram is known for creating flavorful dishes that put a modern spin on traditional dishes.
 He grew up in Australia but was able to explore his Fijian and Chinese heritage through cooking.
-We talked to Chef Louis about what has inspired his cooking from childhood memories to living in Los Angeles.
+Chef Louis talked to us about the inspirations for his cooking from childhood memories to living in Los Angeles.

-What is unique about the restaurant & the dishes you serve?
+What is unique about your restaurant and the dishes you serve?

-I like to say that I didn’t find West Hollywood–West Hollywood really found me.
+I like to say that I didn’t find West Hollywood – West Hollywood really found me.
 When we opened, I didn’t understand the magnitude of how well my cuisine fit the clientele in West Hollywood, where I brought a ton of vegetarian and vegan options to the menu, with really minimal gluten, dairy, and added sugars.
-I always knew West Hollywood was focused around good quality food and healthy living, and that was really a draw to West Hollywood for us.
+I always knew West Hollywood was focused around good quality food and healthy living, and that was really a draw for us.